adrianotelea/weather-app/README.md

 ## weather-forecast-ui
 A simple React UI that can be used to test the app.

 Requires Node 20.
-Can be started using 'npm run dev' in the root of the project.
+Can be started using 'npm i' followed by 'npm run dev' in the root of the project.

 ## Docker configuration